The transfer would cause a geographic or other limitation on network or service provision to the petitioner.

 If the petitioner knows of any other court proceeding in which the petitioner is a person affected by a court order or judgment that includes provisions regarding contact with the respondent, any of the following that are known by the petitioner:

-The type of provisions regarding contact between the petitioner and respondent.
+The types of provisions regarding contact between the petitioner and respondent.

-The clerk of circuit court shall provide simplified forms.
+The clerk of circuit court shall provide the simplified forms provided under s.
+49.165 (3) (c)

 If the petitioner is an elder person, the court shall permit the petitioner to participate in hearings under this section by telephone or live audiovisual means.